-For many, this this boils down to a choice between one of the many types of composting toilets, and an incinerating toilet.
+For many, this boils down to a choice between one of the many types of composting toilets, and an incinerating toilet.

 To choose the optimal toilet for your residence, you must first understand how composting and incinerating toilets operate, as well as the distinctions between them.

 In this article, we discuss composting toilets vs incinerating toilets and the benefits and drawbacks of both incinerating and composting toilets, equipping you with all the information you need to make the best choice for yourself and the environment.